-This Easy Tuna Bake with Butternut Squash, Spinach and Feta is a healthy, versatile dish, equally delicious with pasta, potatoes, rice or fresh, crusty bread – make a big batch and enjoy more than once with your favourite side dish!
+This Easy Tuna Bake with Butternut Squash, Spinach & Feta is a healthy, versatile dish, equally delicious with pasta, potatoes, rice or fresh, crusty bread – make a big batch and enjoy more than once with your favourite side dish!

 I don’t often use tinned food but in this easy tuna bake recipe it makes perfect sense to use tinned tuna rather than fresh.
 This is a quick and easy dinner recipe so convenience is key.
 Besides, mixing fresh tuna with other ingredients simply wouldn’t do it justice.
 This Easy Tuna Bake with Butternut Squash, Spinach and Feta recipe uses both the fish and the brine (spring water) so nothing is wasted.